 Who is not familiar with the colorful Mondrian dresses designed by Yves Saint Laurent in 1965?
 Or the mini-dresses with hypnotic optical prints, inspired by op art from the sixties?
 They illustrate the close relationship that fashion and art have maintained for centuries.
 Couturiers know better than anyone how to capture the zeitgeist and translate it into their designs.
 Artists, in turn, have used clothing as a means of expression to shape the overall picture of their ideas.
 The exhibition Fashion and Art, an affair, designed by Maarten Spruyt and Tsur Reshef, shows that in many cases visual art is a great source of inspiration for designers and that clothing is used by powerful women to distinguish themselves.
 The show’s highlights include creations by Liberty’s, Sonia Delaunay, Schiaparelli, Yves Saint Laurent, and Givenchy.
-By the way, do you love art paintings? you can try and learn how to paint window trim without tape on our page!
+If you love art paintings, and you want to apply them to fashion you can try and learn how to paint window trim without tape on our page!
+On that page is not only for paint colors they have also a high-quality brush that you can use to paint your customize fashion clothes.

 Fashion and identity